NethServer/docs/administrator-manual/en/base_system.rst

 running on |product| itself.

 Each service has a list of "open" ports on which it answers to connections.
 Connections can be accepted from selected zones.
-Finer grained control of access to network services can be configured from the Firewall rules page.
+More fine-grained control of access to network services can be configured from the Firewall rules page.